 |Big Ten+ Recruiting Class Rankings|

-*ESPN doesn't rate JUCOs, so Isaac Fruechte is not included in Minnesota's average, Darius Stroud doesn't count against Indiana's average, and Steffon Martin and Devin Smith (Purdue) are excluded from their respective team averages.
+*ESPN doesn't rate JUCOs, so Isaac Fruechte (Minnesota), Darius Stroud and Jacarri Alexander (Indiana), and Steffon Martin and Devin Smith (Purdue) are excluded from their respective team averages.

 |#1 Michigan - 22 Commits|